jonlabelle/SublimeLinter-contrib-markdownlint/README.md

 4. If you are using `zsh` and `oh-my-zsh`, do not load the `nvm` plug-in for `oh-my-zsh`.

-### Markdownlint Configuration

-In order for `markdownlint` to be executed by SublimeLinter, you must ensure that its path is available to SublimeLinter.
-Before going any further, please read and follow the steps in ["Finding a linter executable"](http://sublimelinter.readthedocs.org/en/latest/troubleshooting.html#finding-a-linter-executable) through "Validating your PATH" in the documentation.

-Once you have installed and configured `markdownlint`, you can proceed to install the SublimeLinter-contrib-markdownlint plug-in if it is not yet installed.

 ### Install Sublime Text Markdownlint

 Please use [Package Control][pc] to install Sublime Text Markdownlint.
 This will